 We mostly have two types of transports which qualify for dual maintenance:

-- New Transports: These are the new transports which will be created once the system becomes available to the team for dual maintenance.
+- New Transports: These are the new transports that will be created once the system becomes available to the team for dual maintenance.

-- Retro Transports: These are the existing transports which have been in Dev and QA system and never made to Production.
+- Retro Transports: These are the existing transports that have been in Dev and QA system and never made to Production.